samueljseay/recaptcha/README.md

 ## Contributing

 * Fork the project.
 * Make your feature addition or bug fix.
+(If you're not sure raise an issue to discuss first)
 * Commit
 * Send me a pull request